Uniforms of the United States Navy: Coats

-All enlisted sailors may wear the navy blue pea coat, with a rate insignia on the left sleeve for petty officer third class and higher, a navy blue "All Weather Coat" with rate insignia worn on the collar, or a navy blue Working Uniform Jacket with rate insignia worn on the collar.

-Officers and chief petty officers may wear the calf-length wool "bridge coat" or waist-length reefer, with gold buttons and rank insignia worn on the shoulder boards, or the all-weather coat, with rank insignia also worn on the shoulder or collar, depending on rank.
+When wearing service dress uniforms, enlisted sailors may wear a navy blue pea coat (with a rate insignia on the left sleeve for petty officer third class and higher) a navy blue double-breasted all-weather coat with rate insignia worn on the collar, or a black cold-weather parka with insignia worn on a center-chest tab.
+Officers and chief petty officers may wear a navy blue calf-length wool "bridge coat" or waist-length reefer (with gold buttons and rank insignia worn on the shoulder boards), the all-weather coat, with rank insignia also worn on the shoulder or collar depending on rank, or the black cold-weather parka.

-All sailors are authorized to wear the "Eisenhower" jacket with short-sleeved service uniforms with appropriate rank devices on the shoulder boards.
-The "Eisenhower" jacket is a waist length, black jacket with knit cuffs, and is named for its association with Dwight D. Eisenhower.
-The khaki windbreaker, previously authorized only with the service khaki uniform, was discontinued on 30 September 2016.
+All sailors in service uniforms are authorized to wear a black waist-length relaxed-fit jacket with knit cuff worn with appropriate rank devices on the shoulder boards.
+A khaki windbreaker, previously authorized only with the service khaki uniform, was discontinued on 30 September 2016.